 Amount Available in Vouchers to Eligible Districts and Schools

 First Cy Pres Distribution

-The total amount in vouchers to be distributed will be determined based on the cy pres fund amount along with the number of completed applications from eligible entities.
-Data from the 2005 California Basic Educational Data System (CBEDS) will be used to calculate the per pupil voucher amount, estimated to be between $50 and $100 per pupil, depending on the total amount of funding and the total amount of completed applications.
-Consideration for small schools (schools with 300 or less students) will be provided.
+The total amount of $250 million at the rate of $50.80 per pupil voucher allocation was determined based on the cy pres fund amount along with the number of completed applications from eligible entities.
+Data from the 2005 California Basic Educational Data System (CBEDS) was used to calculate the per pupil voucher.
+Consideration for small schools (schools with 300 or less students) was provided.
+Of the $250 million initially distributed, $7.1 million was unclaimed for a total first cy pres distribution of $ 242.9 million.
 Districts may choose to target vouchers to support successful programs at specific eligible school sites included in the application.
 Vouchers do not have to be distributed to all eligible school sites.
 However, vouchers may only be utilized at those school sites eligible to receive vouchers.

 Second Cy Pres Distribution

-The total amount in vouchers will be distributed based on two-thirds of the unredeemed consumer vouchers determined to be approximately $18.4 million, and the unallocated amount of $7.1 million from the first cy pres distribution, for a total amount of $25.5 million.
-This will be allocated to eligible schools at a rate of $5.31 per student based on enrollment and free and reduced lunch data from 2009-10 data.
+The total amount in vouchers distributed was based on two-thirds of the unredeemed consumer vouchers determined to be approximately $18.4 million, and the unallocated amount of $7.1 million from the first cy pres distribution, for a total amount of $25.5 million.
+This will be allocated to eligible schools at a rate of $5.31 per student based on enrollment and FRPL data from 2009-10 data.